409A compliance: Errors, penalties, & corrections

 - Restating and refiling previous years’ tax forms (e.g., Forms W-2 and 1099 for companies and Form 1040 for plan participants)

 Fortunately, the IRS has a correction program that can minimize or even eliminate Section 409A penalties — if they’re identified and corrected within two calendar years following the error.
-So, don’t wait; the longer you wait, the greater the possibility of an IRS audit and the more likely penalties would be assessed.
+So, don’t wait; the longer you wait, the greater the possibility of an IRS audit and the less likely penalties can be abated.

 Cost savings with Section 409A error correction

 Imagine a biotechnology company with a nonqualified deferred compensation plan whose research manager has a $500,000 aggregate plan account balance.
-If a Section 409A error with a value of $50,000 occurs, the following table illustrates the dramatic difference in penalties and filing requirements, depending on if and when an error is proactively addressed (assuming a 2 percent AFR rate):
+The research manager received a payment from one account with a value of $50,000 in a year earlier than elected.
+The following table illustrates the dramatic difference in penalties and filing requirements, depending on if and when an error is proactively addressed (assuming a 2% AFR rate):

 Uncovering errors and navigating through the correction procedure oftentimes requires a trusted expert to help with the process.
 If you’ve been struggling — don’t.
 Give us a call.
 We’re here to help.